How to switch payroll providers for your small business

 By following the steps laid out in this guide, switching payroll providers can be a breeze.

 Make sure to have a clear understanding of your payroll needs, ask lots of questions and spend the time doing research to ensure your new payroll provider aligns with your needs and meticulously manage your switching process.
 Leave yourself plenty of time, communicate early and often with both your current and new payroll providers and get excited about the new benefits.

-If you’re looking for a payroll solution that syncs directly with your business account, is fully HMRC compliant and even allows you to set up automatic pay runs, keep an eye out for Tide Payroll (coming soon!).
+If you’re looking for a payroll solution that syncs directly with your start up business bank account, is fully HMRC compliant and even allows you to set up automatic pay runs, keep an eye out for Tide Payroll (coming soon!).